About the DALE Foundation

 Ms. Garcia is a recipient of the Air Force Achievement Medal and was recognized as the 2015 Employee of the Quarter in the management category at CentroMed.
 She is a lifetime member of AADOM, as well as an active member of the American Dental Assistants Association, OSAP, the National Network for Oral Health Access, and the Hispanic Dental Association.

-Carlos Gaxiola, CDIPC, RDA, RDHAP, RDH, joins the Board as a Leader-in-Training.
-He has more than 15 years of experience in the dental field.
+Carlos Gaxiola, CDIPC, RDA, RDHAP, RDH, has more than 15 years of experience in the dental field.
 He began his career as a dental assistant in a community health center working with underserved communities in California’s Central Coast.
 His passion for dentistry and serving others encouraged him to pursue a degree in dental hygiene.

 Mr. Gaxiola has been the Clinical Operations/Occupational Safety and Health Administration (OSHA) Manager at Kids Dental Brands in Scottsdale, Arizona, since January 2020.
 In this role, he performs compliance audits of clinical sites, among other duties.
 He continues to practice clinical dental hygiene part-time.